The True Story of Ah Q: Chapter 6: From Restoration to Decline

-Chapter 7: The Revolution and Chapter 8: Barred From the Revolution
+Chapter 7: The Revolution & Chapter 8: Barred From the Revolution

 One day, the news of the Xinhai Revolution comes.
 The landlord families become the revolutionaries to maintain their power.
 When Ah Q realizes that everyone fears the revolutionaries, he decides to be one of them and imagines exploiting rich families in town and ruling over the locals.
 A group of self-claimed revolutionaries rob the houses of the locals and rich families, and Ah Q is never called to join them.
 When Ah Q approaches the landlord rebels to express that he wants to join the rebels, he is refused from joining the rebellion.
 Ah Q becomes bitter that he cannot share the robbed goods and the prestige they enjoy.

 Chapter 9: The Grand Finale

-After the Chao family is robbed, Ah Q is dragged into town in the middle of the night, being carried to a yamen where he is pushed into a room.
+After the Zhao family is robbed, Ah Q is dragged into town in the middle of the night, being carried to a yamen where he is pushed into a room.
 Keeping with his happy-go-lucky nature, the narrator says "although Ah Q was feeling rather uneasy, he was by no means too depressed."
 In the end, Ah Q is executed with his cries of "Help, help!" never actually being said.
-Even before his death, he still preserves his self-absorbed and petty personality; he tries to make his execution more impressive by reciting verses from some Chinese operas, but fails to find the right words.
+Even before his death, he still preserves his self-absorbed and petty personality; he tries and fails to make his execution more impressive by reciting verses from some Chinese operas, but fails to find the right words.